Paternity Lawyers in Tampa

 Helping Clients Establish Legal Fatherhood of Their Child

 Society and culture continues to grow and evolve, including our definition of family.
 When a husband and wife have a child during their marriage, the law states that the husband is the father of the child.
 But, what about unmarried couples?
 Typically, determining the mother is fairly obvious.
 However, establishing the father, in a legal sense, can be a bit more complex.
 Being named the father of your child is important, not only emotionally, but from a legal standpoint as well.
 Beyond financial obligations to a child and their mother, establishing paternity is necessary in probate matters and worker’s compensation issues.
-Our Tampa paternity lawyers will guide you through this legal process to ensure the father is successfully established in the eyes of the law.
+Our Wesley Chapel paternity lawyers will guide you through this legal process to ensure the father is successfully established in the eyes of the law.

 Call our office at (813) 773-8233 to schedule your initial consultation today.

-How to Legally Establish the Father of a Child
+How to Legally Establish the Father of a Child in Wesley Chapel

 There are a number of different ways to establish paternity and the mechanism that is best for you will depend on each person’s particular situation.